 Note: The guidelines have been revised for a concentration in information systems.
-SMT students who matriculated after July 1, 2011 should review the guidelines located in the Science, Mathematics and Technology area of study.
+Review the guidelines located in the Science, Mathematics and Technology area of study.

 The general SMT guidelines are met through the core studies for a degree in IS.
 One additional area that needs to be included in an IS degree under SMT would be further study in mathematics.
 This should be beyond the introductory level and could include areas such as discrete math or advanced quantitative methods in business.